Battle of the Iron Bridge

 The Battle of the Iron Bridge was fought between the Muslim Rashidun army and the Byzantine army in 637 AD.
-The battle which ended in Muslim victory took its name from a nearby nine-arch stone bridge (also known as Jisr al-Hadid) spanning the Orontes River which had gates trimmed with iron.
+The battle, which the Muslims won, took its name from a nearby nine-arch stone bridge over the Orontes River (also known as Jisr al-Hadid), which had gates trimmed with iron blades.
 It was one of the last battles fought between the Byzantines and Rashidun Caliphate in the province of Syria.
-The aftermath of the battle marked the nearly complete annexation of the province into the Rashidun Caliphate with the fall of its capital, Antioch.
+In the aftermath of the battle, the province's capital, Antioch, fell, marking the near-complete annexation of the province into the Rashidun Caliphate.

 Background

-The Rashidun army had achieved a decisive victory at the Battle of Yarmouk.
-Following this victory, they managed to gain control of the Levant.
+The Rashidun army had decisively won the Battle of the Yarmuk, after which they managed to gain control of the Levant.
 Jerusalem was conquered shortly afterwards.
 Rashidun forces then marched north, conquering other portions of the Levant.
-They penetrated into northern Syria near its borders with Anatolia intending to capture Antioch, and to secure the conquered lands from any possible threat from the north.
-After the conquest of Aleppo, Abu Ubaidah ibn al-Jarrah sent a column under Malik al-Ashtar to capture Azaz in Northern Syria, east of the Taurus Mountains.
-The capture and clearance of Azaz was essential to ensure that no large Byzantine forces remained north of Aleppo, from where they could strike at the flank and rear of the Rashidun army during the operation against Antioch.
-As soon as Malik rejoined the army, Abu Ubaidah marched westwards to capture Antioch, with Khalid ibn Walid leading the advance guard with his Mobile guard.
+They penetrated into northern Syria near its borders with Anatolia intending to capture Antioch, and to secure the conquered lands from any threat from the north.
+After the conquest of Aleppo, Abu Ubayda ibn al-Jarrah sent a column under Malik al-Ashtar to take Azaz in Northern Syria, east of the Taurus Mountains.
+The capture and clearance of Azaz was needed to ensure that no large Byzantine forces remained north of Aleppo, from where they could strike at the flank and rear of the Rashidun army during the operation against Antioch.
+As soon as Malik rejoined the army, Abu Ubayda marched west to capture Antioch, with Khalid ibn al-Walid leading the advance guard with his Mobile guard.
 The army marched westward directly from Aleppo via Harim and approached Antioch from the east.

 Battle

-Twenty kilometers (12 mi) from the city, near modern-day Mahruba, a bridge of iron spanned the River Orontes.
+Twenty kilometers (12 mi) from the city, near modern-day Mahruba, a bridge of iron spanned the Orontes River.
 It was here that the battle was fought between the Rashidun army and the Byzantine garrison defending Antioch.
 A major battle was fought, the details of which are not recorded.
 It is possible that, similar to other Arab battles near rivers, the Romans were drawn away from the bridge and then hit in the flanks by the Arabs.
-Khalid ibn Walid played a prominent role with his Mobile guard, as he had done during the Battle of Yarmouk.
+Khalid ibn Walid played a prominent role with his Mobile guard, as he had done during the Battle of the Yarmouk.
 The Byzantine forces suffered heavy losses and were defeated.
 The Byzantine casualties in this battle were the third highest in the Muslim conquest of Syria, only exceeded by the battles of Ajnadayn and Yarmouk.
 The remnants of the defeated Byzantine force retreated to Antioch.
 The Rashidun army later moved up and laid siege to Antioch, focusing on the Bridge and the Eastern gate (also Beroea gate).
 The city surrendered on 30 October, 637.
 According to the treaty the citizens were allowed to depart in peace or forced to pay a tax.